varshahindupur09/Mini-Projects-Neural-Networks/README.md

 ### Data Transformation in MLP:

 Data undergoes transformations through an MLP.
 Input values are combined with weights to create Z-values, transformed by activations to A-values.
 This process scales to handle datasets.

+### Deep Learning Models:

+Deep learning includes neural networks, RNNs, CNNs, and unsupervised models like autoencoders and GANs.
+These models have diverse applications beyond traditional tasks.

+### Gradient Descent:

+Gradient descent optimizes neural network parameters by minimizing a cost function.
+It starts with initialization and updates parameters iteratively.
+Learning rate controls the step size.

+### Stochastic Gradient Descent:

+Stochastic gradient descent updates parameters using individual data points, introducing randomness.
+Mini-batch gradient descent balances efficiency and stability by using subsets of data for updates.